CrabbRex/quietStudySpaces/README.md

 This app uses Both Firebase Authentication (For Auth and Authz) and Firebase Firestore Database.
 Further information on the implementation can be found in the project documentation.

-### Testing:
-This App has tests for Authentication - Both Widget tests and unit tests.\\
-Also tests for the Navigation Bar\\
-Uses Mock Auth and Fake Database to load user and data from database for testing functionality.

 ### Room for future development:
 - Firebase photo uploading.
 - The main next goal is maps integration.
-Including directions.
-Includng pop-ups and tags
+Including directions, map tags and pop-up modals.
-- Rating System
+- Rating System.
-- Improved searching and filtering
+- Improved searching and filtering.
-- Improved location - Just near you
+- Improved location - Just near user.